port-labs/port-docs/docs/tutorials/self-service-actions/webhook-actions/local-debugging-webhook.md

 ## Creating small example server in Nodejs

-Now because we are forwarding events to the localhost, all we need to do is to create a small server that will listed to `POST` requests that are being sent to the /webhooks route.
+Now because you are forwarding events to your localhost, all you need to do is create a small server that will listen to `POST` requests that are being sent to the /webhooks route.

-:::info
+:::tip
-In this example we are using Nodejs and express but you can use any language and framework you want
+This examples shows how to setup a small listener server using [Nodejs](https://nodejs.org/en/) and [Express](https://expressjs.com/) but you can use any language and framework you prefer.
 :::

 Create a folder and run the following in it